jmchandonia/CORAL/example/enigma/ontologies/README.md

 * all the obo files should be copied to /home/coral/prod/data_import/ontologies/ (or whatever directory you chose for "ontology_dir" in config.json) before running your reload data notebook.

+* the larger ontologies (NCBI Taxon, ENVO, ChEBI) can take hours to load.
+If you are re-running the reload data notebook and these are already loaded, add '"ignore": true' in /home/coral/prod/modules/var/upload_config.json next to those you don't want to reload.